 Fly figure 8s

-After you have practiced making turns and gaining/losing altitude, it is now time to train your muscle memory even further.
+After you have practised making turns and gaining/losing altitude, it is now time to train your muscle memory even further.

 Climb up in altitude and fly ‘figure 8s’.
 This is done by first turning in one direction, letting it fly in a cross section and then turning in the other direction and repeating this process.